japila-books/spark-sql-internals/docs/physical-operators/ShuffleExchangeLike.md

 * `AdaptiveSparkPlanExec` physical operator is requested for the [finalStageOptimizerRules](../adaptive-query-execution/AdaptiveSparkPlanExec.md#finalStageOptimizerRules)
 * `CoalesceShufflePartitions` physical optimization is requested to [supportCoalesce](../adaptive-query-execution/CoalesceShufflePartitions.md#supportCoalesce)
-* `OptimizeLocalShuffleReader` physical optimization is requested to [supportLocalReader](../adaptive-query-execution/OptimizeLocalShuffleReader.md#supportLocalReader)
+* `OptimizeShuffleWithLocalRead` physical optimization is requested to [supportLocalReader](../adaptive-query-execution/OptimizeShuffleWithLocalRead.md#supportLocalReader)
 * `ShuffleStage` utility is used to [destructure a SparkPlan to a ShuffleStageInfo](../adaptive-query-execution/ShuffleStage.md#supportLocalReader)

 ## Implementations